MobiKin

 • After completion, swipe down the notification panel to safely unmount your USB.

-What if you don't have the My Files app on your phone?
-You can try tools like Files by Google.
-Here's how to do it: Run Files by Google on your phone and tap "Browse" at the bottom.
+What if you don't have the My Files or other built-in app on your phone?
+Try tools like Files by Google.
+Here's how to use it: Run the app on your phone and tap "Browse" at the bottom.
 Look for the "USB available" notification.
-If not, reinsert the USB storage device.
+If not, reinsert the USB drive.
 Tap the desired storage device, select "Allow," and find files by scrolling to "Storage devices" and tapping your USB storage.

-Part 5: How to Transfer Pictures from Android Phone to Flash Drive with Google Photos
+Part 5: How to Transfer Pictures from Android to Flash Drive via Google Photos

 Google Photos enables you to include your pictures in your account, granting them the ability to view and contribute photos.
 It's straightforward to upload your pictures online, download them to your Android device, and then transfer them to a USB stick.

-How to move photos from phone to flash drive using Google Photos?
+How to move photos from a phone to flash drive using Google Photos?

 • Ensure your Android phone is now linked to your USB stick via an OTG cable.